--Doors open at 7:30pm (We are closed for private soundcheck prior to doors opening) Seating and tables are limited and on a first come first serve basis.
-THIS IS NOT A SEATED SHOW.
-On full capacity shows, the Siren is general standing room only with only a few chairs in the back available.
+-Doors open at 7pm (We are closed for private soundcheck prior to doors opening) Seating and tables are limited and on a first come first serve basis or can be reserved in back for $100 (email monte@thesirenmorrobay.com.
+THIS IS NOT A FULLY SEATED SHOW.
+On full capacity shows, the Siren is general standing room only with only a few chairs /tables in the back available.
 Food is served from the Siren kitchen throughout the show and we have an outdoor patio with a fire pit that accommodates food service better.
 Tickets available in advance only at Eventbrite.com

 Americana and roots singer-songwriter Jackie Greene is a jack-of-all-trades, and an artist who can croon over soulful piano ballads as much as he can shred a bluesy guitar solo (like he did as the lead guitarist for The Black Crowes in 2013).
 A road warrior and musician’s musician, Greene‘s new EP ‘The Modern Lives – Vol 2’ (out October 2018 on Blue Rose Music) finds him at a new chapter in his life: his first months of fatherhood, time off his relentless touring circuit, and a cross-country move from Brooklyn to his birthplace of Northern California.